 Canon 760D vs Epson R-D1

 The Canon EOS 760D (called Canon T6s in some regions) and the Epson R-D1 are two digital cameras that were announced, respectively, in February 2015 and March 2004.
-The 760D is a DSLR, while the R-D1 is a rangefinder-style mirrorless camera.
+The 760D is a DSLR, while the R-D1 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.